 Cuddlist.com’s slogan is: We’re sex obsessed but touch deprived.
 It resonates with many of the service’s clients.

 Among them is Jay Zemann, who confounds the stereotype of who you might imagine pays for cuddling.
 He’s happily married and has established a fairly successful career as an artist.
 But he says that in real life, cuddling with a loved one is often bounded by time constraints.

 “Often the touch is having to get something out of the closet, you move each other around or holding hands in the elevator, and then it’s done.
 That’s not enough,” says Zemann.

-What customers are really craving is a certain type of intimacy: an undemanding, unconditional intimacy.
 But more than compensating for “I can’t get enough touch from my partner.”
 Professional cuddlers argue that real relationships are too complicated to give room for nurturing touch.
 That’s why you need them.

 “If you get touch from a spouse, there might be conditions on that.
 What’s the chore that makes up that cuddling?
 The fact that there is a payment frees up the client.
 They don’t owe me anything. ” explains professional cuddler Saskia Larsen, who is also a massage therapist and an actress.